Hydroxycarbamide (Hydrea, hydroxyurea)

 - Women may stop having periods (amenorrhoea) but this may only be temporary

-- Loss of fertility – you may not be able to get pregnant or father a child after treatment with this drug.
+- Loss of fertility – you may not be able to become pregnant or father a child after treatment with this drug.
 Talk to your doctor about fertility before starting treatment if you plan to have a baby in the future.
 Men may be able to store sperm before starting treatment

 Between 1 and 10 in every 100 people have one or more of these effects.